 Doulton ceramic drinking water filters are economical too with their non-electricity-operated feature.
 Plus, they don’t waste any water during filtration.

-Made in Britain to the highest standards, the ceramic filter candles have trace elements of silver which are used to fight microbial growth and give them a long life span of up to 12 months.
+Made in Britain to the highest standards, the ceramic filter candles have an anti-microbial formulation which is used to fight microbial growth and give them a long life span of up to 12 months.
 The once dearly loved British Berkefeld water filters are now sold as Doulton water filters.